psx95/learning-go/variables-and-simple-data-types/simple-data-types.md

  #### Booleans

- Similar to booleans in other languages - there are 2 values `true` and `false` which are also first-class citizens in go which means they are not represention of any numbers.
+ Similar to booleans in other languages - there are 2 values `true` and `false` which are also first-class citizens in go which means they are not representation of any numbers.

  #### Errors

 The error type in go is an interface.
 It has the ability to report an error using a function named `Error()` which returns a string.

 #### NOTES
 1. The [builtin](https://pkg.go.dev/builtin) exposes a lot of the functionality that is built in to Go.
-This package does not need to be imported since its gloablly available in all
+This package does not need to be imported since its globally available in all
 Go programs.
 This package also exposes all the simple data types that are mentioned above.